 Our search tool ranks matching results based on a number of factors; for example the number of matches, whether the matches are in the page title or heading, etc. When you search for multiple words it also considers the closeness of the words in the pages.
 It also ranks small pages with the same number of matches higher than large pages.

-Common words, for example 'and', 'the', 'be', 'for', are ignored and so are two letter words and abbreviations.
+Common words, such as 'and', 'the' and 'for', are ignored as are two letter words.

 The search engine supports some features to help your search return the best results:

-It supports stemming, for example a search for 'fish' will automatically include 'fishes' and 'fishing'.
+It supports stemming so for example, a search for 'fish' automatically include 'fishes' and 'fishing'.
+English only.